-By the bye, the beauty Cleopatra, the last pharaoh of Egypt, had a chalet at the littoral of the Salt Sea (now it is commonly called the Dead Sea).
-It is believed that this is the first ever real spa at the Salt (Dead) Sea.
+By the by, peri Cleopatra, the last Egyptian queen, built for herself a residencee at the littoral of the Salt Sea (now it is commonly called the Dead Sea).
+This place can be noted as the first spa salon at the Salt Sea (now - Dead Sea).

-Sunny coast of marvelous Dead Sea is one of the best destinations to go on vacation for treatment and rest.
-The out-and-outer solt in the sea water, very clean atmosphere and the admirable climate at this great place have perfect health effects.
+Warm coast of marvelous Dead Sea is one of the best destinations to visit for rest with treatment.
+The unique mineral content of the water, the purest atmosphere, the warm sea and the superior climate of the Dead Sea have perfect health effects.

 There is no telling how realistic the portraits of Egypt's

 queen are on all these photos.
 But that in the movies Cleopatra is not like the